BunnyWay/BunnyCDN.Java.Storage/README.md

 will upload "logo.png" to the root directory of your storage zone.

-_Note: if you speficy an invailid directory or file, an Exception will be thrown ("File/Folder Not Found")._
+_Note: if you specify an invailid directory or file, an Exception will be thrown ("File/Folder Not Found")._

 ### (void) .downloadObject(String remotePath, String localPath)